yeasy/learning_pickleball/03_serve_en.md

 ## Return

 When returning the serve, one's own team follows the ball to the net and forces the opponent to stay in the backcourt.
-Therefore, the receiving and serving should also fall as close as possible to the opponent's bottom line.
+Therefore, the returning ball should also fall land as close as possible to the opponent's bottom line.
 The return ball can be returned by a topspin action, or by a chipping action.
 When you want to give yourself more time to run, you can return the ball high and let it fall slowly to the opponent's backcourt.

-In singles, you should return the ball to the opponent's space more often, causing the opponent to return the ball while running.
+In single games, you can return the ball to the area far from the opponent more often, causing the opponent to return the ball while running.

-In doubles, the ball should be returned to the space between the opponent's two players (may be slightly biased to the backhand position), causing trouble when the opponent receives the ball.
+In double games, the ball can be returned to the space between the opponent's two players (may be slightly biased to the backhand position), causing trouble when the opponent receives the ball.
 If the level of the opponent's two players is quite different, you can return the ball to the weaker player.

 ## Master the Return